jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

   </tbody>
   </table>

-# Reseting and Exiting the Staging Area
+# Resetting and Exiting the Staging Area

   To manipulate the state of your working directory, staging area, and commit history, you can use the `git reset`
   command: